 The judge applied a balancing test.
-He found that some information should be protected, due to the nature of pados work.
-He found that other LEG013 information should be released to the public.
-(EOP)

-If Mouse Bill 1359 passes, the Legislature will be telling Judge Sullivan scrutiny in all but a handful of criminal cases is preferable to a stock in which the public's right to know is weighed against an officer's right to privacy.
+He found that some information should be protected, due to the nature of padd work.
+He found that other LEG013 information should be released to the public .EOP scrutiny in all but a handful of criminal cases is preferable to a stock in which the public's right to know is weighed against an officer's right to privacy.
 The Legislature will be telling the courts that even if the case for release of this information to the public is clearcut, even if it is overwhelmingly in the interest of the police department involved, it can't be done.
 The prohibition in the first paragraph of this bill is absolute.
 (EOP)